fredofromstart/The_Mots_Sapiens_Project/README.md

 In more twisting words now, a wish machine is a software designed to inform wishers of which wishers are wishing wishes that are satisfactory answers to the wishes that are listed in their wish lists.
 (We are talking about concrete, practical wishes, here, not about some wishy-washy kind of stuff !^)

 Users with matching wishes will be informed of one another's existence and eventually will communicate and meet.
-In the end, it is up to them whether of not any wishes are granted. ~That's~ the real magic of the whole concept : ~communicating beings~ are the ones who will propel the whole thing by their needs and perhaps dreams as much as by their responses to one another.
+In the end, it is up to them whether or not any wishes are granted. ~That's~ the real magic of the whole concept : ~communicating beings~ are the ones who will propel the whole thing by their needs and perhaps dreams as much as by their responses to one another.
 The wish machine is, in itself, something like an extension, a development of the faculty of communication ; after language and alphabet and press and the net : a new tool, an ~emergeware~.

 This tool does more than organize fixed-in scheduled activities.
 With operational wish machines around, you simply, day by day, ~as you wish~ indeed, state what you wish for the moment and you will be informed of which other people are presently wishing something that is an appropriate answer to what you wish (of course, people wish to offer as well as to obtain, and maybe even more : ~to share~).